The Platonists

 Rejection of Platonic Forms

 Speusippus abandoned the Theory of Forms as separately existing paradigmatic entities, replacing them with mathematical numbers and magnitudes as the primary realities.
-The Forms were not independently existing archetypes but were reducible to mathematical structures.
-This was the most radical revision of Platonism from within the Academy itself and provoked Aristotle's charge that the Academics 'turned philosophy into mathematics' (Metaphysics I.9, 992a32).
+The Forms were not independently existing archetypes but were reducible to mathematical structures — what truly exists are numbers, geometrical magnitudes, and the relationships between them.
+This was the most radical revision of Platonism from within the Academy itself.
+Aristotle charged that the Academics had 'turned philosophy into mathematics' (Metaphysics I.9, 992a32), and the move drew sharp criticism from those who saw it as dissolving the transcendent character of Platonic metaphysics.

 The Good as Emergent, Not Original